emath12/labyrinth/README.md

 Welcome to the Labyrinth!
 The Labyrinth exists as demonstration of a data structure I implemented: the sqaurely linked list (SLL).

 Inspired by my data structures class I took at Yale, I wanted to make my own data structure, hence the birth of this project.
-The data structure I came up with is a type of linked list, execept each node is aware of its previous, right, top and bottom node!
+The data structure I came up with is a type of linked list, except each node is aware of its previous, right, top and bottom node!

 Think of an SLL as a 2d grid.
 Each box on the grid would be a node.
 Execpt, this grid can have some boxes that are missing.
 Not all pointers in the SLL are valid, that depends on how it was defined.